Folland Gnat: United Kingdom

 The first production Gnat T.1s for the Royal Air Force were delivered in February 1962 to the Central Flying School at RAF Little Rissington.
 The major operator of the type was 4 Flying Training School at RAF Valley, the first aircraft being delivered in November 1962.
 In 1964 4 FTS formed the Yellowjacks aerobatic team with all-yellow painted Gnats.
 The team reformed in 1965 as part of the Central Flying School as the Red Arrows which operated the Gnat until 1979 as the RAF aerobatic demonstration team.
 On 14 May 1965 the last Royal Air Force Gnat T.1 to be built was delivered to the Red Arrows.

 Once pilots graduated from basic training on the BAC Jet Provost and gained their wings they were selected for one of three streams: fast jet, multi-engined, or helicopter.
 Those selected for fast jets were posted to RAF Valley for advanced training on the Gnat T.1, typically 70 hours of flying.
 Students would then move on to operational training using the Hawker Hunter, followed by a posting to an operational conversion unit for the type of aircraft to be flown.

 Following the introduction of the Hawker Siddeley Hawk into the training role as a replacement the Gnats were withdrawn from service.
 The largest operator 4 FTS retired its last Gnat in November 1978.
 Most of the retired Gnats were delivered to No. 1 School of Technical Training at RAF Halton and other training establishments to be used as ground training airframes.
 When the RAF had no need for the Gnats as training airframes they were sold off.
-Many were bought by private operators and a number are still flying today.
+Many were bought by private operators and some are still flying today.
+The final RAF operator of the Gnat was the Red Arrows, which retained their aircraft through the 1979 display season.
+The team received its first Hawk in August 1979 and converted fully from the Gnat for the 1980 display season.